 07 of 08

-In this pattern, the rug is made from old t-shirts and sheets.
-The small rug (16 inches x 19 inches ) is worked in the round to create a rectangular shape.
-You could make the rug larger by continuing to work the pattern.
-Each rag rug is going to turn out slightly different, depending on the materials you use and your own unique way of crocheting.
+For this pattern, the rug is made from old t-shirts and sheets worked in the round to create a rectangular shape.
+Make the rug larger by continuing to work the pattern if you like.
+Each rag rug will turn out slightly different, depending on the materials you use and your own unique way of crocheting.

 08 of 08

 Use this video tutorial to show you how to turn sheets into the fabric.
-It's a great opportunity for visual learners to get a sense of how to make a rag rug.
-Find your best learning style and enjoy the process.
+It's a great resource for visual learners to help them get a sense of how to make a rag rug step-by-step.